ransome1/sleek/README.md

 sleek is an open-source (FOSS) todo manager based on the todo.txt syntax.
 Stripped down to only the most necessary features, and with a clean and simple interface, sleek aims to help you focus on getting things done.

 All classic todo.txt attributes are supported and enhanced by additional features.
-Creating todos is straightforward, and tag-based filtering in tandem with highly customisable grouping and smart full-text search allow for rapid information retrieval.
+Creating todos is straightforward, and tag-based filtering in tandem with highly customisable grouping and smart full-text search allows for rapid information retrieval.
 Completed todos can be hidden or archived into separate done.txt files.
 Easy integration with other todo.txt apps is facilitated by continuously scanning todo.txt files for changes.

 sleek is available for Windows, MacOS and Linux, and in several languages.
 For a detailed list of features, see below.
-Many useful information can be found in <a href="https://github.com/ransome1/sleek/wiki">sleek's wiki</a>.
+Useful information can be found in <a href="https://github.com/ransome1/sleek/wiki">sleek's wiki</a>.

 ### Screenshots
 ![Alt text](assets/screenshots/mac/main.png?raw=true "Screenshot of sleek's todo list view")
 ![Alt text](assets/screenshots/mac/drawer.png?raw=true "Screenshot of sleek's auto complete function and multi line todo feature")

 ### Support sleek
-* Star, fork and watch it on Github.
+* Star, fork, and watch it on Github.
-* Review it on <a href="https://apps.apple.com/us/app/sleek-todo-manager/id1614704209" target="blank">Mac App Store</a>, <a href="https://sourceforge.net/projects/sleek/reviews" target="blank">SourceForge</a> or <a href="https://www.microsoft.com/store/apps/9NWM2WXF60KR" target="blank">Windows Store</a>
+* Review it on the <a href="https://apps.apple.com/us/app/sleek-todo-manager/id1614704209" target="blank">Mac App Store</a>, <a href="https://sourceforge.net/projects/sleek/reviews" target="blank">SourceForge</a> or the <a href="https://www.microsoft.com/store/apps/9NWM2WXF60KR" target="blank">Windows Store</a>
 * <a href="https://github.com/ransome1/sleek/blob/master/CONTRIBUTING.md">Contribute to sleek</a>

 ### Sponsor sleek
-Pushing sleek to Apple's and Micosoft's app stores creates anual costs.
-You can support me by covering these costs and <a href="https://github.com/sponsors/ransome1">sponsor me</a>.
+Pushing sleek to the Apple and Microsoft app stores creates annual costs.
+You can cover these costs by <a href="https://github.com/sponsors/ransome1">sponsoring me</a>.

 ### Get sleek from Apple Mac App Store
 <a href="https://apps.apple.com/us/app/sleek-todo-manager/id1614704209" target="blank"><img src='assets/store_badges/Download_on_the_Mac_App_Store.png' alt='Get sleek from Apple Mac App Store' width='180'/></a>